Best Beaches In Sardinia – The Ultimate Guide to Finding Top Sardinia Beaches Province By Province

 18. Porto Istana

-Among Olbia beaches, impossible not to mention Porto Istana.
+Among Sardinia beaches in Olbia, impossible not to mention Porto Istana.
 Soft sand and gorgeous shimmering hues of the sea are what attracts visitors to one of the favourite beaches near Olbia.

 Suggested hotels near Porto Istana beach: Jazz Hotel in Olbia, Geovillage Sport & Wellness Resort in Olbia, Residence Hotel Porto San Paolo in Porto San Paolo.